 - Parents and community volunteers are encouraged to participate at Jordan Ridge.
 Volunteers help teachers with clerical tasks and small group instruction.

 - Visitors are always welcome at Jordan Ridge.
 Please make arrangements with the office before entering classrooms.

-- We are a relatively new school with a good faculty and outstanding school spirit.
-We enjoy parent and community involvement, and student progress in academics and self-discipline is exceptional.
+- We enjoy parent and community involvement, and student progress in academics and self-discipline is exceptional.